-- Admission is competitive and highly selective; limited to 35 seats. - Four-year, full-time U.S. medical school program. - EPP students are fully integrated into the entering D.O. class and participate in all aspects of student life; research opportunities available with faculty. - · Admitted students are strongly discouraged from working full-time throughout each academic year. - Students must successfully complete all academic requirements in order to qualify for graduation. - Medical residency follows successful graduation.
-Length of residency varies depending on medical specialty.
+- Admission is competitive and highly selective; limited to 35 seats - Four-year, full-time U.S. medical school program - EPP students are fully integrated into the entering D.O. class and participate in all aspects of student life; research opportunities available with faculty - Admitted students are strongly discouraged from working full-time throughout each academic year - Students must successfully complete all academic requirements in order to qualify for graduation - Medical residency follows successful graduation (length of residency varies depending on medical specialty)

-Admission Requirements for the Entering Class of 2021
+Admission Requirements for the Entering Class of 2022

-• Must be born outside the U.S. and be a U.S. Citizen or a U.S. Permanent Resident at the time of application (Green Card should expire after graduation date).
-Visa holders are not eligible to apply.

-- Must possess a valid Foreign Medical Degree from an accredited university equivalent to the M.D. degree in the United States. - Must complete the Émigré Physicians Program Application online and submit the nonrefundable \$195 application fee. - To complete the application requirements, you must submit a course-by-course evaluation, TOEFL, letters of recommendation, and a resume or curriculum vitae. - Applicants invited for an onsite interview are required to take an Entrance Examination. - An international and U.S. Criminal Background Check from all countries lived in is required prior to acceptance. - Must accept the NYITCOM Technical Standards prior to matriculation.
+- Must be born outside the U.S. and be a U.S. Citizen or a U.S. Permanent Resident at the time of application (Green Card should expire after graduation date).
+Visa holders are not eligible to apply. - Must possess a valid Foreign Medical Degree from an accredited university equivalent to the M.D. degree in the United States.
+The foreign medical institution should not be accredited by the United States Department of Education and as such should not qualify for U.S. federal financial aid. - Must complete the ?migré Physicians Program Application online and submit the nonrefundable \$195 application fee - To complete the application requirements, you must submit a course-by-course evaluation, TOEFL, letters of recommendation, and a resume or curriculum vitae - Applicants invited for an interview are required to take an Entrance Examination.
+Applicants opting to submit Medical College Admission Test (MCAT) scores may be exempt from the Entrance Exam. - An international and U.S. Criminal Background Check from all countries lived in is required prior to acceptance - Must accept the NYITCOM Technical Standards prior to matriculation